Homines-Solitarius/micro-fintech-app/README.md

 # wallet_ui

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+A UI design of a minimalist fintech ap

 A few resources to get you started if this is your first Flutter project: